Miguelr0411/Read-me-/README.md

 •	Employment Status (B23025): Provides employment statistics for the region 16000US0657526.

 Download and upload these datasets before running the code on Colab.
 The total number of datasets should be 8 ( B02001, B07013, B15003, B19113, B24031, B25077, B01002, B23025).
 Click on the folder Icon and download button for each dataset.
-Once you download them, upload them onto google colab
+Once you download them, upload them onto google colab.
+If you run into problems running the datasets, copy their path and paste it into the read me then rereun the code.

 These datasets are analyzed in a comprehensive Google Colab notebook:
 - [Open Google Colab Notebook](https://colab.research.google.com/drive/1Krc_Sd1U78A0pqt_htZ4EMlCNAanQNMz?usp=sharing)